DiRAC-Training/FM001-Bash-command-line/_episodes/03-files.md

 > For very large downloads, you might consider using
 > [Aria2](https://aria2.github.io/), which has support for downloading the same
 > file from multiple mirrors.
 You have to install it separately, but if you
-> have it, try this to get it faster than your neighbors:
+> have it, try this to get it faster than your neighbours:
 >
 > ```
 > $ aria2c {{ site.url }}{{ site.baseurl }}/files/bash-lesson.tar.gz